-Being organized is SO important when it comes to your finances especially when it comes to income tax time.
+Being organized is SO important when it comes to your finances, especially regarding income tax time.

-For years we were not organized when it came to keeping our receipts that we could claim together.
+For years we were not organized when keeping our receipts that we could claim together.

-It took us ages to go through our monthly budget receipts that we keep in ziploc bags to find everything.
+It took us ages to review the monthly budget receipts we keep in Ziploc bags to find everything.

-I guess in a way we thought they were being organized but we took it a step further and created a receipt file folder.
+In a way, we thought they were being organized, but we took it a step further and created a receipt file folder.

 We bought the accordion-like file folder at Value Village for a few dollars has come in handy.

-It’s labelled with blog receipts for the year as well as receipts that we collect for monthly budget expenses.
+It’s labelled with blog receipts for the year and receipts that we collect for monthly budget expenses.

-We go through the receipts each month to double-check that they are accounted for.
+We go through the monthly receipts to double-check that they are accounted for.

-Our budget binder has also been a huge relief to keeping us organized.
+Our budget binder has also been a huge relief in keeping us organized.

-We keep all of our budget binder printables from our CBB Free Resources Library in one spot.
+We keep all our budget binder printables from our CBB Free Resources Library in one spot.

 Every page in our budget binder is reviewed and checked off our finance checklist.

-You can make your own budget binder but keep an eye out for an exclusive blog post.
+You can make your budget binder but watch for an exclusive blog post.

-We have had a financial planner since we were married and he takes care of our investments and life insurance.
+We have had a financial planner since we were married; he takes care of our investments and life insurance.

 Each year we review our life insurance policy which we just changed from term insurance to a whole life policy with Manulife Canada.

-I guess we are an old-school insurance family but what’s even cooler is that you can apply for life insurance online now.
+We are an old-school insurance family, but what’s even cooler is that you can apply for life insurance online now.

 You no longer need to go to an insurance company to get life insurance as they come to you online.

-You can apply for life insurance online in the comfort of your home which makes it easier for those of you without transportation.
+You can apply for life insurance online in the comfort of your home, making it easier for those without transportation.